Write a function called mergeArrays that combines two arrays into one.

 method is that you can only assign one function to each element.
 Best practice

-is to run the element's addEventListener
+is to run the element's addEventListener function:

-addEventListener('eventName', function)
+addEventListener('eventName', function).

 Let's see how our original example from JS1 would look with an event listener: